learn-co-curriculum/phase-0-bash-navigation/README.md

 city, you can look for street signs to find out where you are.
 The `pwd` command acts like those street signs.
 You'll never be lost again!

-We've just used `pwd` to verify that when we open a `bash` session the operating system automatically "puts" us in our home directory.
+We've just used `pwd` to verify that when we open the shell application, the operating system automatically "puts" us in our home directory.
 Now let's learn how to do some real "navigation" in our file structure.

 ### Change Directories Using `cd`